Policy and Procedures for Adoption of Research or Teaching Animals

-This policy defines the circumstances and procedures by which University-owned dogs, cats, horses, and ornamental fish no longer needed for University research or teaching (collectively “Research Animals”) may be offered for adoption as pets.
+This policy defines the circumstances and procedures by which University-owned dogs, cats, and horses no longer needed for University research or teaching (collectively “Research Animals”) may be offered for adoption as pets.

 This policy applies to all University units, employees, and students.

-The Vice Chancellor for Research (“VCR”).
-The VCR is designated by the Chancellor as the Institutional Official with responsibility for animal care and use.
-The VCR assigns responsibility for enforcement of this policy to the Chair of the Institutional Animal Care and Use Committee (“IACUC”) and the Attending Veterinarians (see https://cam.illinois.edu/policies/rp-12/ for definitions).
+The Office of the Vice Chancellor for Research and Innovation (“VCRI”).
+The VCRI is designated by the Chancellor as the Institutional Official with responsibility for animal care and use.
+The VCRI assigns responsibility for enforcement of this policy to the Chair of the Institutional Animal Care and Use Committee (“IACUC”) and the Attending Veterinarians (see https://cam.illinois.edu/policies/rp-12/ for definitions).

 - Research Animals no longer needed for University research or teaching may be eligible for adoption either when adoption is indicated as an option on the relevant IACUC protocol or is required by the research sponsor.